 What is peer-to-peer lending?

-Peer-to-peer lending is the practice to borrow funds through an online platform, which connect you directly with individual lenders or investors as many platforms refer to their lenders.
+Peer-to-peer lending is the practice to borrow funds through an online portal, which connect you directly with individual lenders or users as many portals refer to their lenders.
 The companies offering such loans are operation entirely online, with lower operational costs in comparison with traditional financial institutions.
-It allows borrows to have more flexible interest on their loans and allows the investors to have more attractive returns.
+It allows borrows to have more flexible expected annual return on their loans and allows the users to have more competitive returns.

-The lenders determine the interest on the issued loans in many cases on reverse auctions basis or biding for the lowest interest offered.
-Another way to fund the credits is with fixed interest, based on the individual credit rating of the borrower.
-Some platforms to mitigate the risk of “bad loans” offer to their lenders to decide whether to fund a particular borrower or nor to do it.
+The lenders determine the expected annual return on the issued loans in many cases on reverse auctions basis or biding for the lowest expected annual return offered.
+Another way to fund the credits is with expected annual expected annual return, based on the individual credit rating of the borrower.
+Some portals to mitigate the risk of “bad loans” offer to their lenders to decide whether to fund a particular borrower or nor to do it.

 How was peer-to-peer lending born?

-After the financial crises of 2008 many borrowers started to seek access to loans with lower interest rates and more flexible conditions.
-On the other hand, investors began to look for a better return on their investments.
+After the financial crises of 2008 many borrowers started to seek access to loans with lower expected annual return rates and more flexible conditions.
+On the other hand, users began to look for a better return on their receivables.
 The banks were in tough economic conditions and were unable to answer the demands of the customers.
-It created a severe gap in the lending industry., which was filled by the p2p lending platforms.
-Those platforms have the advantage of a minor regulatory frame, allowing them to be more flexible than their bigger rivals from the traditional lending industry.
+It created a severe gap in the lending industry., which was filled by the p2p lending portals.
+Those portals have the advantage of a minor regulatory frame, allowing them to be more flexible than their bigger rivals from the traditional lending industry.
 In the recent years, the peer-to-peer lending industry has gained significant traction and growth in the well-developed countries with active financial markets.

 Alternative finance markets in Europe has reached nearly 3 Billion EUR in 2014, which is 144% yearly growth, according to Business Insider.
 In France, for example, the relevantly small p2p lending market has grown by 4000% in the past year, to 8.2 million euros.
 The peer-to-peer lending is getting traction in Germany, Sweden, and Netherlands.